 Solving the five pains of sales tax filing and remittance

-The state of Alabama will receive and disburse the sales taxes for over 200 different cities and counties in Alabama.
-However, they do not collect for all counties and cities.
+- Alabama — The DOR will receive and disburse the sales taxes for over 200 different cities and counties in Alabama However, they do not collect for all counties and cities.
 It is the responsibility of each business to collect and file with those individual municipalities for which the state does not administer.

-Washington has changed their due date from the 25th to the 30th and back to the 25th over the past several years.
-If a business is required to make prepayments in
+- Washington — The sales tax filing due date has been changed from the 25th to the 30th and back to the 25th over the past several years.

-New York, the prepayment is not due with the return, but “three business days after the 22nd of the month.”
+- New York — Sales tax prepayments are not due with the return, but “three business days after the 22nd of the month.”

 Each state has its own set of rules and regulations that may differ from other states.
 In addition to state rules, cities and counties may impose and manage sales and use tax returns on their own.
 Responsibility lies with the business to not only determine if they have to file with specific cities and counties, but also to register of their own accord.

 2. Sales tax due dates and filing schedules

 Not all returns are due on the same day of the month.
 When dealing with multiple states and local jurisdictions, the number of due dates and filing schedules that must be managed can be daunting.
 These tasks are time consuming and prevent employees from engaging in more value-added efforts to build the business.